-Potential impacts to California tiger salamanders include 0.59 acre of permanent and 13.23 acres of temporary loss of upland dispersal, foraging, and refugia habitat.
+Potential impacts to California tiger salamanders include permanent, long-term temporary, and short-term temporary loss of upland dispersal, foraging, and refugia habitat, as described in Section 2.3.5.3.
 The resource study area for the resource includes the BSA and a 1.24-mile buffer.
 The distance was determined in accordance with the Interim Guidance on Site Assessment and Field Surveys for Determining Presence or a Negative Finding of the California Tiger Salamander (USFWS 2003), which recommends reviewing habitat within 1.24 miles of project boundaries based on the observed mobility of the species.
 Section 2.3.5.2 provides information about the resource health for this species.